Tool Launcher

 Using your database outside 1tt.dev

-Every Redis database comes with a REST endpoint and token.
+Every database comes with a Redis URL for direct connections and a REST endpoint for HTTP access.
 Click the connection details icon in the sidebar to copy them.
-You can use these with the Upstash REST API directly:

 curl https://your-endpoint.upstash.io/get/mykey \